 Gum recession can also lead to more serious complications such as mobility or tooth loss.

-How does gum disease occur?Many factors can contribute to the appearance of gum recession.
+What can speed up the progression of gum recession?Many factors can contribute to the appearance of gum recession.
 However, gum disease (also referred to as periodontitis) and trauma are the two main factors that trigger this problem.

 Trauma involves all factors that can injure the gums, such as aggressive tooth brushing, ill-fitting dentures, and piercing.

-Gingival recession does not appear overnight but progresses slowly over the years.
-Thus it occurs often in adults, generally during their forties, and more rarely in young people.
+Gum recession due to inflammatory gum disease does not happen overnight.
+It usually progresses slowly over many years.
+This is why it is common in adults, usually around their forties, and less common in young people.

 Other causes are known to increase the risk of recession, among them: